 If your spouse notifies you they want a divorce and are leaving to go to their parent’s house and are taking the children, it may be one thing when their parent lives in the same county, but when they are in another country, you may have bigger problems if your spouse refuses to return with the children.
 Even in divorces that start amicable, it is always possible that people can be influenced by others and the process can become more aggressive and adversarial.

 Just as laws regarding marriage, divorce and property are affected by international laws, child custody and visitation rules may vary greatly.
 If the rules for the custody and support of children are those of another nation, any conflict in custody battles can work against you if you do not have an experienced attorney representing you in the court of the foreign nation.

 The force and effect of US court orders internationally

 Your local divorce attorney, ideally working with a foreign attorney on your case, can use the allowed court procedures to contest the divorce being held abroad and request the proper court is in your home county and state where jurisdiction is proper.
 There are agreements among certain countries about which court should have jurisdiction over divorce and issues involving children.

 Despite agreements among nations regarding international divorce and family law, there are other nations with no agreements with U.S. courts of law.
 Those countries may not recognize a U.S. court order regarding children or their return in the event of abduction.

 When you hire an attorney, like a family lawyer Collin County TX trusts, located in your home county and an attorney representing your interests in a foreign court it is possible to divorce effectively so long as everyone understands that the laws and procedures may be quite different, and flexibility might be required.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into divorce and international property distribution issues.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into divorce and international property distribution issues.